GSA/search.digitalgov.gov/_posts/2019-04-22-site-launch-guide.md

 **Who:** You, the agency web team, in collaboration with your deploy team, if different

 **What:** Once you’re ready to go live with your search site, take a look at the [Go-Live Checklist](https://search.gov/manual/go-live.html) to make sure you've covered all your bases.
 Then you will need to modify the form code for the search box on your website.
 We provide simple pre-formatted code in the Admin Center, or you can include these same parameters in another style of search box.
 [Read more and see required parameters here](https://search.gov/manual/code.html).

+If you publish your site on Federalist, read these [alternative instructions](https://search.gov/manual/searchgov-for-federalist.html).

 You’re now live with Search.gov!